UpdraftFund/.github/profile/README.md

 ### Search, sort and filter

-Updraft is launching with views for ideas with high interest, new ideas, solutions nearing their deadline, ideas from followed accounts, ideas with watched tags, and full-text searches on idea names and descriptions.
+Updraft is launching with views for ideas with high interest, new ideas, attractive solutions, ideas from followed accounts, ideas with watched tags, and full-text searches on idea names and descriptions.

 #### Future views
 * Solutions